Juris Doctor/Master of the Arts in Russian, Eurasian, and East European Studies

 J.D./M.A.R.E.E.S. degree candidates must satisfy course requirements for both the J.D. and M.A.R.E.E.S. degrees.
 In addition to the J.D. and M.A.R.E.E.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students undertake a four-year course of study comprising a minimum of 109 academic credits (76 credits of Law Center courses and 33 credits of M.A.R.E.E.S. courses), with 9 credits of the J.D. course work counted toward the M.A.R.E.E.S. and 9 credits of M.A.R.E.E.S. course work counted toward the J.D.
+Students undertake a four-year course of study comprising a minimum of 109 academic credits (76 credits of Law Center courses and 33 credits of M.A.R.E.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.R.E.E.S. degree and 9 credits of M.A.R.E.E.S. coursework counted toward the J.D.).
 Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies), and satisfy the academic standards of the two programs including: maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.R.E.E.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies), complete the two required courses, Introduction to Area Studies and the Capstone Seminar, demonstrate advanced relevant foreign language ability through successful completion of two advanced language courses, and make a public presentation of research completed in the Capstone Seminar.

 • 24 credits of M.A.R.E.E.S. coursework, including two advanced language courses, Introduction to Area Studies, and the Capstone Seminar;